AuburnSounds/Dplug/README.md

     eg: `dub generate visuald` or `dub generate sublimetext`
   - No need to make Info.plist files, they are generated instead.
   - No need to use Xcode whatsoever.
-  - No need to use a MacOSX SDK.
+  - No need to use a macOS SDK.
   - Easy to install: DUB will download the library itself when building, a <= 2mb archive.
   - 10x less lines of code than the next larger alternative.